BananuhBeatDown/smartcab/README.md

 ### Install
 - Python 2.7
-    + I recommend installing [Anaconda](https://www.continuum.io/downloads) as it is alreay set up for machine learning
+    + I recommend installing [Anaconda](https://www.continuum.io/downloads) as it is already set up for machine learning
     + If unfamiliar with the command line there are graphical installs for macOS, Windows, and Linux
 - [pygame library](https://www.pygame.org/wiki/GettingStarted)
     + `pip install pygame`